Will UK-France migrant swap deal stop the small boats?

 Doesn't the UK have to hear asylum claims?

-Britain cannot refuse to hear asylum claims, but it can declare them inadmissible if the person has passed through a country en route to Britain that is considered safe.
+Britain cannot refuse to hear asylum claims, but it can declare them inadmissible if the person has passed through a country en route to Britain that is considered safe - even if they have fled war or persecution at home.

-Some Mediterranean nations have opposed the 'one in, one out' deal, fearing France could decide to send returned migrants back to the countries through which they first entered Europe.
+Some Mediterranean nations have opposed the "one in, one out" deal, fearing France could send migrants back to the countries through which they first entered Europe.

 Will it work?

-Britain says the scheme will help break the business model of organised crime gangs that facilitate the small boat crossings and will save lives.
+Britain says the scheme will help break the business model of organised crime gangs that facilitate the crossings and will save lives.

 More than 70 people died trying to cross last year, five times more than in the previous year.

-Critics say the 'one in, one out' scheme is too limited to act as a deterrent, but Starmer's government says it is part of a wider plan that includes slapping sanctions on those accused of involvement in people smuggling and clamping down on migrants working illegally, particularly in the gig economy, which is perceived as a draw.
+Critics say the "one in, one out" scheme is too limited to act as a deterrent, but Starmer's government says it is part of a wider plan that includes sanctioning those accused of involvement in people smuggling and clamping down on migrants working illegally, particularly in the gig economy, which is perceived as a draw.

 The government will also continue to work with other countries like Albania, Nigeria and Vietnam to take back nationals who have no right to stay.